Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Proteins

-77. Why does the plasma membrane of a cell present a barrier to the movement of electrolytes through it?
+Answer is A: Adenosine triphosphate (ATP) - Why does the plasma membrane of a cell present a barrier to the movement of electrolytes through it?

 A. There are no channels in the membrane for the passage of electrolytes.